 - Even while you’re gone from home or out of town, the pool chlorinator continuously operates automatically.
 You don’t have to worry about correcting the flow and checking the chlorinator’s levels.
 It will run itself so that you don’t have to worry about it.

 - You can save money with automatic pool chlorinators.
-The machines does not need too much maintenance and should work automatically for months without needing you to even check on them.
+The machines do not need too much maintenance and should work automatically for months without needing you to even check on them.

 Disadvantages